nebulab/playbook/people-ops/benefits.html.md

 - **English lessons.** If you're not comfortable with your English proficiency, we will happily pay for your English lessons.
 We recommend [italki](https://www.italki.com/), but you can expense any other platform that helps you learn the language.
+- **Learning stipend.** We provide full reimbursement for industry-related books, up to €50/year/person.
+Additional expenses (workshops, courses or even _more_ books!) may also be covered and will be evaluated on a case-by-case basis.